kineticstoolkit/kineticstoolkit_doc/html/_sources/player_basics.md

 - y = Green
 - z = Blue

-Once a player has been instantiated, lots of properties can be modified to control or customize it:
+Once a player has been instantiated, many properties can be modified to control or customize it:

 ```{code-cell} ipython3
 p